-Then, the boy and I made eye contact.
-In that instant, what popped into my mind was how he had called my name during his talent show performance earlier that day.
+Then, Martha and I made eye contact.
+In that instant, what popped into my mind was how she and I knew each other.
+She had called my name during her talent show performance earlier that day.
 “You rock, Principal John.”

 So, in the moment our eyes connected, I smiled and called out her name: Martha!
 It was spontaneous.
 Then she sat.
 She stuck her hands up so that I could slip on the harness that she had to wear.
 It took ten seconds.

 What made Martha change?
 Could it be that the girl felt the driver and the teacher sticking her with their thoughts?
 What, then, did she feel when we made eye contact?
 So much for the privacy of thought.

 An idea, even unspoken, exists.
 Real, sharp, biting – or gentle and loving.
 We lack ways to measure this truth, but there it is.
 Even if I refuse to admit what I’m thinking, it still shows up.